 Kane/Cook Elgin Mass Vaccination Site

 The Kane/Cook Elgin Mass Vaccination Site opened at the Eastside Recreation Center, located at 1080 E. Chicago Street, on Wednesday, April 7, 2021.
-This site will be open six days per week.
-Vaccinations are available by appointment only.
-To register, visit kanevax.org or call 855-4-KANEVAX (855-452-6382).
+This site is currently open five days per week.

-The Kane/Cook Elgin Mass Vaccination Site needs volunteers (18 and older) to assist Tuesdays-Sundays.
-Volunteer shifts will be approximately 2.5-3 hours each.
-For details on volunteer duties and to sign up to help, please visit cityofelgin.org/vaxvolunteer..
+The Kane/Cook Elgin Mass Vaccination Site needs volunteers (18 and older) to assist Tuesdays-Saturdays.
+Volunteer shifts will be approximately 3 hours each.
+For details on volunteer duties and to sign up to help, please visit cityofelgin.org/vaxvolunteer.

 Illinois Department of Public Health (IDPH)

 The first supply of COVID-19 vaccine receiving Emergency Use Authorization (EUA) by the U.S. Food and Drug Administration (FDA) began being distributed in the U.S. on December 14, 2020.
 During the initial period, referred to as Phase 1a, supplies of the vaccine are limited, and therefore allocated to health care personnel and long-term care (LTC) residents and staff.
 Vaccine supply is expected to increase over time.
 Phase 1b began statewide on Monday, January 25, which includes non-healthcare frontline essential workers and persons over 65 years old.
 On February 25, the State of Illinois moved to the Vaccination Plan Phase 1B+ which includes persons with high risk conditions.